Viruses: Genes Gone Rogue

 Are Viruses Alive?

-Traditionally, biologists said viruses are not alive because they lack the equipment to metabolise, grow, and self-replicate.
+Traditionally, biologists said no: viruses are not alive because they lack the equipment to metabolise, grow, and self-replicate.

 Classical hypotheses of viral origins.
 (1) The Virus First Hypothesis says viruses preceded all cellular life.
 (2) The Reduction Hypothesis says some primitive cells spun-off into the first viruses, while others became modern cells.
 (3) The Escape Hypothesis says viruses are genes that evolved to survive outside modern cells.